ivan-hc/GIMP-appimage/README.md

-This repository provides the scripts to create the latest version of GIMP (for Ubuntu 18.04+) from https://launchpad.net/~savoury1 and the latest GIMP Developer Edition (for Ubuntu 20.04+) from https://launchpad.net/~mati75, and AppImage packages ready to be used.
+This repository provides the scripts to create the latest versions of GIMP and AppImage packages ready to be used:

+- GIMP Stable is built on top of [JuNest](https://github.com/fsquillace/junest) to work on any other GNU/Linux distribution (see [ArchImage](https://github.com/ivan-hc/ArchImage));
+- GIMP Developer Edition instead is built on top of Ubuntu 20.04 using a [PPA](https://launchpad.net/~mati75).

 Download the latest version from here:

 https://github.com/ivan-hc/GIMP-appimage/releases/tag/continuous

+Browsing the repository you will find other interesting scripts you may be interested in.

 # How to integrate GIMP AppImage into the system
 The easier way is to install "AM" on your PC, see [ivan-hc/AM-application-manager](https://github.com/ivan-hc/AM-application-manager) for more.